 Comprehensive Care for Heart and Vascular Conditions

 Over fifteen years ago, Kingman Regional Medical Center (KRMC) became one of the first rural hospitals in Arizona to offer interventional cardiology services.
-Since then, our program has grown to include even more specialized expertise and advance technology for treating conditions that affect the heart and blood vessels.
+Since then, our program has only grown, with specialized expertise and advanced technology for treating conditions that affect the heart and blood vessels.

 At the KRMC Cardiovascular Center, we provide sophisticated minimally-invasive procedures to treat heart and vascular problems.
 These procedures involve inserting a thin tube called a catheter in an artery or vein in your groin, neck or arm and threading it through your blood vessels to your heart.
 Using a catheter, our team can do diagnostic tests and treatments on your heart and blood vessels without major surgery.